 - And 2 of Ring Bouy

-In last 2 years, below number of drowning cases happened due to non-safe beach currents and high tides during monsoon, without guardians or equipment’s and tools to save and non-alert citizen who don’t follow the safety instructions or take it too casually.
+Below are number of drowning cases happened due to non-safe beach currents and high tides during monsoon, without guardians or equipments and tools to save and non-alert citizen who don’t follow the safety instructions or take it too casually.

 - In May and June 2013 two different cases of Drowning at Aksa beach were reported by Sea Guardians and NGO who use to help in such incidents and during Ganesha visarjan days.

 - Six residents of Chembur and Mankhurd during July 2014.